Skip to content

 That question did not deserve an answer.

 Our neighbor’s horse was about to foal, so they suggested to Grandma I stay close to our house and not wander to the pens.
 I often go there to roll in the poop.
-Usually the horses tolerate me, but Grandma said a mother who just had a baby is not to be messed with.
+U

 Grandma heard my unique bark that sounds like a high pitched rifle shot- insistent and to the point.
 It says, “Bailout time, Grandma!”